-The term ‘greenhouse gases’ (GHG) refers to a type of gas (and there are a few different gases that this can refer to) that is capable to hold or trap heat in the atmosphere.
-In other words, greenhouse gases are type of gases that first absorbs infrared radiation and then actually emits thermal radiation back.
+The term ‘greenhouse gases’ (GHG) refers to a type of gas (and there are a few different gases that this can refer to) that is capable of holding or trapping heat in the atmosphere.
+In other words, greenhouse gases are the type of gases that first absorbs infrared radiation and then actually emit thermal radiation back.
 This whole process is basically what causes the greenhouse effect.

-The planet Earth receives enormous amount of sunlight from sun.
-Of the total sunlight received, about 30% gets reflected back to the space by clouds, ice, snow, sand and other reflective sources [NASA].
-The remaining 70% of the solar radiation is absorbed by the oceans, the land and the atmosphere.
-This is the reason that earth remains warm even after the sun has gone down as it has absorbed lot of energy from the sun.
+The planet Earth receives an enormous amount of sunlight from the sun.
+Of the total sunlight received, about 30% gets reflected back to space by clouds, ice, snow, sand and other reflective sources [NASA].
+The remaining 70% of the solar radiation is absorbed by the oceans, the land, and the atmosphere.
+This is the reason that the earth remains warm even after the sun has gone down as it has absorbed a lot of energy from the sun.

-There are a number of different greenhouse gases, the primary ones of Earth being ozone (the layer that protects us and the rest of the world from the sun’s most harmful radiation), methane, carbon dioxide and even water vapor.
-With all of these greenhouse gases in the Earth’s atmosphere, the Earth is actually on average approximately 33 degrees centigrade colder than it currently is, rendering most places uninhabitable.
+There are a number of different greenhouse gases, the primary ones of Earth being ozone (the layer that protects us and the rest of the world from the sun’s most harmful radiation), methane, carbon dioxide, and even water vapor.
+With all of these greenhouse gases in the Earth’s atmosphere, the Earth is actually, on average, approximately 33 degrees centigrade colder than it currently is, rendering most places uninhabitable.